DIYDave/HTTP-DateTime/README.md

 Vary: Origin
 Vary: X-Origin
 ```
 Mandatory part of this header is the date and time of the answer.
-This is described here: https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.3.1 The information can be provided in two defined formats.
-The formats RFC1123 and RFC850/RFC1036 are supported in this library.
+This is [described here](https://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.3.1) The information can be provided in some defined formats.
+The most common formats RFC1123 and RFC850/RFC1036 are supported in this library.

 Since all servers of large companies are synchronized with a high-precision clock, this time can be used to synchronize the internal clock of an MCU.
 This works even without an external Real Time Clock (RTC) device with battery only with the clock frequency of the MCU.
 It is sufficient if the internal clock is synchronized once every hour.
 When starting an MCU, it only takes about 1-2 seconds for the clock to be received.
 (After connecting to the Internet).

-Reading / parsing the date and time is easy with this unfortunately little known command **_sscanf_**.
+Reading / parsing the date and time out of the header is easy with the, unfortunately little known, command **_sscanf_**.
 ```
 sscanf(input, "%10[^,], %d-%3s-%d %d:%d:%d", ....
 ```
 A very good but not exhaustive description of **_sscanf_** here: http://docs.roxen.com/pike/7.0/tutorial/strings/sscanf.xml

 The time zone in the HTTP header is always GMT.
-The biggest part in this library is the consideration of the time zones and the Daylight saving time (DST) function.
+The bigger part in this library is the consideration of the time zones and the Daylight saving time (DST) function.

 ## How to use the library?